constgenius/notesapp_ReactMaterialUI/README.md

-# React Material UI Tutorial | 16 - App Bar
+# React Material UI Tutorial | 17 - Avatars

-Welcome to the sixteenth part of the React Material UI Tutorial - App Bar!
-In this section, we will explore how to create and customize an app bar in your React application using Material-UI.
-The app bar is a crucial component for providing navigation, branding, and actions in your web application.
+Welcome to the seventeenth part of the React Material UI Tutorial - Avatars!
+In this section, we will explore how to create and customize avatars in your React application using Material-UI.
+Avatars are a common UI component for displaying user profile images, initials, or icons.

 ![Tutorial 16](public/MaterialUI16.png)